novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 "If it's server overload, it's like having a server problem."

-"Yes, it means it's insufficient.
+"Yes, it means the capacity is insufficient.
 I checked briefly earlier, and it wasn't even close."

 "Wow…"

 "Anyway, with the success of 【Jungle Japan】, the internet era will arrive in Japan, and there will be a high demand for servers, right?
 So, the stock price of 【Guseong Electronics】, which prepared for mass production of servers early on, will soar once again.
 Of course, the performance will be amazing too."

-"You talk as if you planned today without a single gap."
+"You talk as if you have been planning for that to happen."

-"Otherwise… never mind."

 Kim Tae-hyun showed an even wryer smile.